Forcing Google to Unmask the Identity of a Hidden Reviewer

 In our view, Google has a duty of care to protect businesses and thereby do everything as is reasonably necessary to listen to businesses when they are faced with false reviews and seek help.
 This is especially so when false, misleading, deceptive, or defamatory reviews come from people (who may not necessarily be consumers at all) trying to do harm to your business and hide in the deep dark depths of the world wide web.

 Whatever the case, perhaps Google LLC should spend more time considering the law in Australia as it is very different to that in the United States of America.
-Otherwise, as cases such as this become more commonplace, giants like Google are likely to face further Court orders forcing them to release the identify of people behind alleged online misleading, deceptive or defamatory reviews.
+Otherwise, as cases such as this become more commonplace, giants like Google are likely to face further Court orders forcing them to release the identity of people behind alleged online misleading, deceptive or defamatory reviews.
 Further, if this case highlights anything, any prudent lawyer in the future will be asking Google for costs where it forces them into unnecessary litigation.

 Anonymous online reviewers are not exempt from legal proceedings.
 The Courts are increasingly willing to exercise their power to force online giants like Google (or even Facebook for that matter) to disclose anonymous reviewers’ personal information, for the purpose of legal proceedings.